Literary Elements

 These are elements of excellent writing.
 They're more important than paragraph structure.
 They're more important than spelling.

-The beauty of learning literary elements and recognizing them in the writers you read is that it's entirely possible to learn to use them yourself.
+The beauty of learning literary devices and recognizing them in the writers you read is that it's entirely possible to learn to use them yourself.
 There's no mystery here.
-As you read E. B. White, you and your kids will notice his effective use of alliteration or "show, don't tell" and you'll all find yourselves even more pleased with his writing… and wanting to achieve the same effects.
+As you read E. B. White, you and your kids will notice his effective use of alliteration or "show, don't tell," and you'll all find yourselves even more pleased with his writing . . . and wanting to achieve the same effects.

-Our Elementary Writing: Animal Stories class deals with literary elements specifically.
-It both helps kids to recognize specific elements that authors use as well as teaches kids how to intentionally reproduce those elements in stories of their own.
-The power of using literary elements is akin to giving someone a Kitchen Aid mixer to make whipped cream after having only ever beat cream with a hand-held whisk.
+Our Elementary Writing: Animal Stories class deals specifically with literary devices.
+It helps kids to recognize specific devices that authors use as well as teaches kids how to intentionally reproduce those devices in stories of their own.
+The power of using literary devices is akin to giving someone a Kitchen Aid mixer to make whipped cream after having only ever beat cream with a hand-held whisk.
 The writer will find themselves jazzed that a conscious use of the tool produces such a satisfying result!

-Or you can do a google search and find loads of lists that include literary elements to explore and notice in the books you read aloud at home.
+Or you can do an internet search and find loads of lists that include literary devices to explore and notice in the books you read aloud at home.

 Open all | Close all